1. Name the organ that controls complex behaviour.

 The conclusion may be valid because reaction times decreased for most students.
 However, the conclusion may not be valid because some students' reaction times did not change.
 In addition, we do not know how much caffeine was in the coffee, and there might have been other substances in the coffee that affected reaction times, not just caffeine.
 The changes in reaction times may also have been very small.
 Finally, only one type of reaction was measured, so the results cannot be generalized to all reaction times.

-6. Describe two other techniques that have been used to map brain function.
+6. Which techniques have been used to map brain function ?

 Answer

-Electrically stimulating different parts of the brain and using MRI scanning techniques.
+c) Electrically stimulating different parts of the brain and using MRI scanning

 7. A student enters a classroom where the light is dim.
 The student's eye changes in response to the change in light levels.
 Explain how the iris brings about the change.